Offer

 The Appearance of the RNG

 The deluxe version of Big Bertha, as well as various other similar big-reeled machines, became obsolete because of RNGs.
-RNGs are inner computers that randomly choose numbers to correspond to the alignments of reel symbols.
+RNGs are internal computers that randomly choose numbers to correspond to the alignments of reel symbols.